 The meeting started with a talk by Eminence Sheikh Mahmoud Akkam Mufti of Aleppo.

 All those who took part in the meeting agreed that national unity between all denominations cannot be achieved unless each person repents and reconciles with God and oneself in order to serve humanity.
 The spiritual development of the human being is the aim of this unity.
 Every person must work in order to achieve these goals.
 We are thirsty to live according to them.

 In like-manner, the participants also insisted on the need for spiritual renewal and unceasing prayer so that each person can reach inner peace.
 In reference to the relationship between Muslims and Christians in Syria, they agreed that there is no fear of losing the historic good relationship that presently exists.
 However, prudence is required in these difficult times.
-Those in attendance gave testimonies showing that the war did not kill the faith and the harmonious spirit that exists while living together in one place.
+Those in attendance gave testimonies showing that the war within the country did not kill the faith and the harmonious spirit that exists with those living together in one location.

 February 18, 2017 - Lebanon

 Vassula and Fr.
 Rolf came back to Lebanon on February 17th.
 It was a long and tiring trip, more than ten hours long.
 They arrived late in the evening, and unfortunately, couldn't arrive on time to go and speak to the Carmelite Sisters in Harissa.
 They had to call so as to apologize for not visiting them.
 The sisters told us that they will stay united with us in prayer.

 The day began with the fourth inter-religious episode.
 The meeting focused on how to stand in unity against what is happening today: divisions, terrorism, acts against human rights, etc...
 The participants also spoke about the importance of repentance, reconciliation and wisdom when responding to today's events.